Title: Managing Director

 In re Del Monte Foods Company Shareholders Litigation, which resulted in an unprecedented and immediate change in lending policy practices among major investment banks regarding the way the banks approach financing transactions in which they represent the seller;

 In re Digex Stockholders Litigation, the largest settlement in Delaware Chancery Court history, which led to the establishment of lead plaintiff provisions in Delaware;

 Teachers' Retirement System of Louisiana v.
-Aidinoff, et al. and American International Group, Inc., the largest derivative shareholder litigation settlement in the history of Delaware Chancery Court;
+Aidinoff, et al. and American International Group, Inc., one of the largest derivative shareholder litigation settlements in the history of Delaware Chancery Court;